TrudAX/denistrunin-blog/src/draft/ax2012-sqldelete/index.md

 //need to add ttscontrol here, for example commint on every 100th record
 ```

- This approach can work for a small tables, but if we need to delete a lot of records, it takes a lot of time, producing a high load to the SQL server
+This approach can work for a small tables, but if we need to delete a lot of records, it takes a lot of time, producing a high load to the SQL server.

-Another way to implement a delete is using a **delete_from** command
+Another way to implement a delete is using a **delete_from** command:

 ```csharp
 delete_from MyBigTable
 	where MyBigTable.CreatedDateTime < cleanupDate;
 ```

-this statement is fast, but the command delete_from can block the table while running, so you need to run it only during a system downtime.
+This statement is fast, but the command **delete_from** can [block](https://denistrunin.com/understanding-sql-blocking) the table while running, so you need to run it only during a system downtime.

-also both these methods work only in one company and you need to run a cleanup job per company, that creates an overhead how to set it up.
+Both these methods work only per one company, so you need to run a separate cleanup job for each company, that creates an setup overhead.

-In a lot of performance audit projects I asked people why they didn't run a standard cleanup procedures and typical answer was - we tried to run it a year ago, then it hangs, users started complained on system performance, and we stopped it
+In a lot of performance audit projects I asked people why they didn't run standard cleanup procedures and typical answer was - We tried to run it a year ago, then it hangs, users started complained on system performance, and we cancelled it.

 ### Improved version of delete from a large table